YaichMelek/Anime-Insight-Using-Power-Bi/README.md

 ## Steps
 1- Dataset
 --------------------------------------------------------------------------------
-download the dataset from kaggle.
+Download the dataset from kaggle

 2- Intial Data Transforming and Loading
 --------------------------------------------------------------------------------